Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Proof sketch: Recovery algorithm

 \subsection{Analysis of the transformation function}

-Propositions~\ref{PROP:DISCRETIZATION2} and~\ref{PROP:DISCRETIZATION1} consider densities supported on $[0,1]$.
-This suffices, because once we transform the densities by an application of $\Phi$, the new densities are compactly supported and, importantly, the Renyi divergence $I_n$ and the Hellinger divergence $H_n$ are invariant with respect to the transformation $\Phi$.
+Proposition~\ref{prop:discretization1} considers densities supported on $[0,1]$.
+In conjunction with Proposition~\ref{prop:labeled_sbm_rate}, this suffices to obtain Theorem~\ref{thm:weighted_sbm_rate}, because the densities of the transformed edge weights are compactly supported and, importantly, the Renyi divergence is invariant with respect to the transformation function $\Phi$.